Lekic/trace/app/views/documentation/_functionalrequirement2.html.md

 ### Exceptions

 The user has not collected any data relevant to the system.
 The user tries to upload files of illegal extension or type.
 The file upload fails on account of a bad connection.
-The user’s data is too large to upload for a single sighting.
+The user's data is too large to upload for a single sighting.

 ### Scope